-THE title of Kwame Anthony Appiah’s latest book sent a shudder through my gut — a response that is probably the consequence of having read too many reports in which the word “honour” was immediately followed by the word “killing.”
+The title of Kwame Anthony Appiah’s latest book, The Honor Code, sent a shudder through my gut, probably because I’ve read too many reports lately in which the word “honour” was immediately followed by the word “killing.”

 Samia’s death received more publicity than most such killings, partly because it happened so publicly and partly because her family belonged to the urban elite.
 Wealthy and well-connected, they were never held to account for her death, and their crime was defended by the political establishment of their home state.